A general ASTRONOMY site to get you started exploring the night sky

 Remember • Twinkle Factor

 The planets DO NOT normally twinkle like stars unless they are very close to the horizon or the atmosphere is extremely turbulent.
-So, even though Mars (at this time) and Saturn are not very bright, they are easier to identify because they don’t twinkle.
+So, even thought Saturn is not very bright, it is easier to identify because it does not twinkle.